User-generated content strategies: why customers are your best marketers

 Review aggregation platforms

-Rights and permissions
+Rights and consent

-Always ensure you have permission before using UGC:
+Always ensure consent before using UGC:

 Explicitly ask for permission